-Item Installation date Remarks Frogitt Cordova Weather Station August 2020 Many times, it stopped functioning between August 2020 and December 2020.
-The weather station is functioning but not sending data to Grafana from 2020-10-02 Node 1 August 2020 Not functioning only air temperature and RH sensors working Node 2 4 Not functioning.
+The sites were equipped with one CORDOVA-ET station with four nodes, and calibrated against the established measurement protocol.
+The CORDOVA-ET station was installed in February 2020 and has been ltem Installation date Remarks Frogitt Cordova Weather Station Many times, it stopped functioning between August 2020 and December 2020.
+The weather station is functioning but not sending data to Grafana from 2020-10-02 Node 1 August 2020 Not functioning only air temperature and RH sensors working Node 2 Not functioning.
 It was working for and temperature and RH, but, stopped 2021-01-29 Node 3 August 2020 Not functioning.
 Canopy temperature recording stopped on 29 Jan 2021 Node 4 August 2020 Not working well.